ShadowOne333/Metroid-Zero-Mission-Redux/README.md

 ## Optional patches

 1. **Disable Low Health Alarm** - Disables the alarm that you get when Samus is on low health.
-2. **Purple Gravity Suit** - Changes the Gravity Suit palette to be purple, similar to the Super Metroid one, instead of having a pink hue.
-3. **Hide All Gallery Images** - Locks back all 8 gallery images like in the original game, so the player can unlock them through the usual conditions.
+2. **Hide All Gallery Images** - Locks back all 8 gallery images like in the original game, so the player can unlock them through the usual conditions.
-4. **Remove Closeup** - Removes the Closeup you get when first starting a new game.
-This patch is only added for preservation sake.
+3. **Remove Closeup** - Removes the Closeup you get when first starting a new game.
+This patch is only included for preservation sake, as it does nothing in Redux.
-5. **Start in Brinstar** - Changes the default starting location from Crateria's Landing Site to the normal starting room in Brinstar like in vanilla Zero Mission (This one restores the Samus Face Closeup as well).
+4. **Start in Brinstar** - Changes the default starting location from Crateria's Landing Site to the normal starting room in Brinstar like in vanilla Zero Mission (This one restores the Samus Face Closeup as well).
+5. **Original Gravity Suit** - Changes the Gravity Suit palette to that of the original vanilla Zero Mission (pink hue).
+6. **Original Pistol Charge** - Changes the behaviour of Samus' pistol when in Zero Suit to behave like in vanilla Zero Mission.

 -------------------